 Loews Sapphire Falls Resort, Universal’s Aventura Hotel and Universal’s Endless Summer Resort – Surfside Inn and Suites are currently not open.
 All other resorts are operating.

 Similar to other areas of Universal Orlando, restrictions are currently in place to keep guests safe.
-The video below highlights the current safety changes in place at Universal Orlando Resorts.
+Contact your hotel for the latest information.

 Dining at Universal Orlando